Delco Doula - Lori Daley

 What if I decide during labor that I want medication - will you support that?

 As your doula, I will support whatever choice you make regarding medication.
-I believe that most laboring women, given the proper time and space to labor, can manage her labor without pain medication.
-I believe that women who have had preparation for labor through an independent childbirth educator and a doula are even more prepared to manage labor normally and naturally.
+Most laboring women, given the proper time and space to labor, can and will manage her labor without pain medication.
+Women who have had preparation for labor through an independent childbirth educator and a doula are even more prepared to manage labor normally and naturally.
 When a woman has support of a doula with her during labor, she will have even more 'tools in her toolbox' to help her manage.
 When arriving at the hospital, though, with staff suddenly talking to you and requiring answers of you through your contractions while you are in bed for a certain time being monitored, your ability to manage is greatly compromised, especially in longer labors.
 As each mother has unique needs, this issue will be discussed in detail at our prenatal visits, so that I will have a complete understanding of your wishes and needs during labor.
 I would never want anyone to fear that I would be disappointed in their choices during labor – medication does not equal failure, even for the mom who desires a non-medicated birth prior to labor and then changes her mind during it.
-Most important is you having the control over your birth choices and that they are given with informed consent and made with confidence and acceptance.
+Most important is you having control over your birth choices and that they are made with confidence and acceptance.
+I will give you information when asked and help you communicate with staff when it is time to make decisions, from the simplest to the more difficult.
 I will support you no matter what.

 My baby will be born by planned cesarean.
 What are some ways I can benefit from having a doula?